ephcoding/ephraimsmithdev/posts/test-post-5.md

 ---
-title: 'Fake Title'
+title: 'Click-Bait Title...oh, wait'
-subtitle: 'Fake Subtitle'
+subtitle: 'This is a longer, descriptive subtitle.'
 date: 'August 20, 2021'
 excerpt: 'Whatever I put in the "excerpt" front-matter field is what shows up here in the post preview card.'
 ---